 For example, if someone rudely tells you to go away or cuts you off mid sentence, you may feel like your script is terrible, you were too nervous, or maybe you’re not even cut out for this real estate thing at all.
 Instead, take a deep breath, then jot down some alternate (and more plausible) explanations on your phone.
 For example, you don’t know if the homeowner just lost their job or is having an otherwise terrible day and just snapped at you.
 Maybe you were standing too close to the door in the homeowner’s personal space.

 In recent years neuroscientists have discovered that the emotional pain of rejection triggers the same areas of the brain that physical pain does.
 In fact, studies have shown that test subjects who took Tylenol before being asked to recall a painful rejection experience reported lower levels of emotional pain than subjects who took a sugar pill.
 That means taking a Tylenol along with your morning coffee might help you stay more positive even after hours of door knocking.

 Over to You

-Have a great door knocking tip or strategy we missed?
+Have a great door knocking or other real estate prospecting tip we missed?
 Let us know in the comments.